jlgerber/cpp_happy_fun_time/session_02/session02.md

 ## Flow Control
 C++ and Python have very similar flow control mechanisms, however they have different syntax.

 ### Conditionals
-In python, conditional are spelled thusly:
+In python, conditional are formed thusly:
 ```
 if <expression> :
     <body>